Kayra1/game-demo/README.md

 ## Backend Routes

-### POST "/"
+### POST "/login"

 This route will be responsible for logging users in.
 If the user is logged in, it will show a button to take them to the game.
 If they're not, it will prompt them to log in.

+### GET "/start-game"

+This route will verify if the user is logged in, and if they are, will enable them to play the game by returning the required information.

+### POST "/send-result"

+This route will save the user's choice in the database and give the information for the next round

+## Frontend Routes

+### GET "/"

+This route will show the homepage of the website, which is currently empty.
+The navbar will show account and game buttons if the user is logged in, or the log in button

+### GET "/login"

+This route will allow the user to enter their log in details.

+### GET "/account"

+This route will show the user's stats and allow them to log out.
+Since the system uses JWT's, logging out is as simple as removing the token from local storage.
+There is no need to send any information to the backend.

 ### GET "/game"

-This route will verify if the user is logged in, and if they are, will enable them to play the game by returning the required information.
+This route will allow you to start the game

-### POST "/save-game"

-This route will save the user's progress to the database and redirect the user to the main page.

-### GET "/logout"

-This route will redirect the user to the homepage.
-Since the authentication is done using JWT's, the server doesn't need to do anything to log the user out.
-Instead, the frontend can just delete the cookie that was saved by the website.

 ## Known Bugs